Playing in the Mountains: Wind, Weather, and Smart Club Selection

 Finish Strong

 At contact, reach up fully and strike the ball at its peak.
 Your racket should move through the ball and finish across your body.
 Drive into the court with your body—not just your arm—and let momentum carry you forward.
+As you follow through, focus on maintaining balance and a steady posture, which are essential for consistent shot-making.
+Integrating principles from golf techniques for beginners, such as proper grip and body alignment, can further enhance your performance on the court.
+Remember, refining your mechanics takes practice, so dedicate time to drills that reinforce these fundamental skills.

 A solid follow-through isn’t just an afterthought.
 It ensures the serve has direction, spin, and energy.
 A serve that ends well usually started right.